AzAgarampur/Supreme-Injector/README.md

 # Supreme Injector
-A powerful and portable easy-to-use DLL injector!
+A powerful and portable, easy-to-use DLL injector!

 Supreme Injector is almost ready to be released.
 Official download links will be coming soon.